intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/QuickStart/deploy_ppml_in_production.md

 ![](../images/ppml_scope.png)

 Due to security and privacy considerations (e.g., `enclave-key` security), only stage 1 is fully covered by BigDL PPML image.
 Customers/users need to handle Stage 2 carefully by themselves, especially when they are building their applications with `enclave-key`.
-Because, `enclave-key` is related to `MRENCLAVE` and `MRSIGNER`.
+Because `enclave-key` is related to `MRENCLAVE` and `MRSIGNER`.
 When setting up SGX attestation for integrity, you need to verify MRENCLAVE or MRSIGNER.

 * MRENCLAVE, i.e., Enclave Identity.
 MRENCLAVE uniquely identifies any particular enclave, so using the Enclave Identity will restrict access to the sealed data only to instances of that enclave.
 * MRSIGNER, i.e., Signing Identity.
 MRSIGNER will be the same for all enclaves signed with the same authority.